 Sara Lee Option Replacement Awards.
 Most Sara Lee stock options granted prior to August 2006 had a shortened exercise period as a result of employees terminating employment with the Sara Lee controlled group due to the spin off.
 On September 26, 2006, we granted stock options to our employees who were active at the time of the spin off and not of retirement age to replace this lost value.
-We did not grant these stock options to employees who qualified for early retirement under the Sara Lee pension program because their Sara Lee stock options remain exercises price that is equal to 100% of the fair market value of our common stock on the date of grant.
+We did not grant these stock options to employees who qualified for early retirement under the Sara Lee pension program because their Sara Lee stock options remain exercisable until the original expiration date.
+The replacement options were exercisable upon grant at an exercise price that is equal to 100% of the fair market value of our common stock on the date of grant.
 The stock options may be exercised for five years.
 The number of stock options granted to each recipient was determined based on a Black-Scholes option-pricing model calculation of the lost value of the Sara Lee stock options, which determination was made as of September 5, 2006 upon the completion of the spin off.
 The awards made to our named executive officers are reflected in the "Summary Compensation Table" and the "Grants of Plan-Based Award Table" above.